 The investigators in the Criminal Investigations Division are divided into 2 geographic units.

-The team is responsible for cases originating in the northern half of Hall County and is currently working out of our adminstrative headquarters at 610 Main Street in Gainesville, Georgia.
+The team is responsible for cases originating in the northern half of Hall County and works out of the administrative headquarters at 2859 Browns Bridge Road in Gainesville.

-The team is responsible for cases originating in the southern half of Hall County and is currently working out of its new South Headquarters near Friendship Road and Spout Springs Road.
+The team is responsible for cases originating in the southern half of Hall County and operates out of the South Precinct at 7345 Cody Drive near Friendship Road and Spout Springs Road in Flowery Branch.

 Both units investigate crimes against persons such as physical assaults, domestic violence, threats, phone harassment, missing persons, stalking, rapes, murders, crimes against children, runaway / missing juveniles, and child exploitation.
 The majority of these cases are felonies, many of which are among the most sensitive cases investigated by law enforcement.